hrt127/farcaster-digest/README.md

 - **Information router**: Turn chaos into navigable signal

 Right now it's just a digest that helped one confused person.
 But it hints at making FC's incredible culture more accessible to people who don't have someone showing them around.

-FC deserves better whatever that looks like onboarding tools.
-The conversations happening here are too good for people to miss or for it to get twisted by the world.
+FC deserves better onboarding tools.
+The conversations happening here are too good for people to miss — or for the culture to get diluted as it grows.

 If this direction interests you, PRs and ideas welcome.

 ## 🛠️ Troubleshooting